gabrocheleau/merkle-patricia-trees-examples/README.md

 }
 ```

 And indeed, the node at path "testKey" is a branch, containing 16 branches and a value.
-Let's first look at the value.
+Let's first look at the value located at the branch itself.

 ```jsx
 console.log('Node value: ', node1.node._value.toString()) // The branch node's value